 The first phase of improvements at Dove Springs District Park is a playscape replacement.
 The park was originally built in the 1990s and the playscape component has aged, become obsolete by current standards, and identified for replacement.
 Included in this scope are nature pathways with nodes of discovery along the pathway.

 The Dove Springs Recreation Center (DSRC) opened its doors on March 28, 1998 to provide citizens of the Dove Springs community recreational and educational resources.
 The 18,000 square foot center contains a full court gymnasium, weight room, arts and crafts room/computer lab, class room, dance studio, and meeting rooms.

-Austin Parks Foundation, in coordination with the City of Austin Parks and Recreation Department, has awarded design services to Pomerleau Pocket Park for Park Master Planning.
-The master planning process will seek input from the surrounding community to provide a long range vision and amenity prioritization for future development of the park.
+The master plan for Earl J. Pomerleau Pocket Park has been adopted by the Parks and Recreation Department.
+The master planning process received input from the surrounding community to provide a long range vision and amenity prioritization for future development of the park.

 PARD recognizes the potential of Eilers Park as a family-oriented experience, in conjunction with the Deep Eddy aquatic facility, due to its proximity and history.
 The existing amenities on the park site include a play structure, barbecue grills, picnic tables and small contained open space areas.

 Emma Long Park is a large metropolitan park with a diverse user-base and a variety of amenities and recreational opportunities.
 Situated along Lake Austin, the park offers woodland trails, boating and water activities, camping, a motorcycle course, an archery range, and camping facilities.
 This Vision Plan will identify Phase 1 Improvements that can be implemented with funding from the 2012 GO Bond.